savaslabs/savaslabs.github.io/README.md

    * `gem install jekyll`
 2. Clone the repo (default branch is `source`; do not use master.)
 3. Run `bundle install` (or `bundle install --path vendor/bundle` if preferred)
 4. Make sure [node.js and npm](https://docs.npmjs.com/getting-started/installing-node) are installed.
-5. Run `npm install` to install node modules.
-This takes a few minutes.
+For npm, you should be running at least major version 3.
+   * To update npm to the latest version, run `npm install npm@latest -g`
+5. Install gulp globally.
+   * `npm install -g gulp`
 6. Make sure [ImageMagick](http://www.imagemagick.org/script/index.php) is installed.
    * `brew install imagemagick` should work on OSX
+7. Run `npm install` to install node modules.
+This takes a few minutes.

 ### Local development